 Wondering what’s on in Yorkshire this weekend?
 We’ve rounded it up, all in one place…

-When it comes to weekend plans, Yorkshire always comes through – which is why we’ve rounded up the best events taking place across the region.
-From horse racing to steam engine rallies and even a crime writing festival, there’s always something going on and we’re here to make sure you won’t miss out.
+When it comes to weekend plans, Yorkshire always comes through – which is why every week, we round up the best events taking place across the region.
+From comedy shows to family-friendly days out, art exhibitions and outdoor fun, there’s always something going on and we’re here to make sure you won’t miss out.

 Friday 9th August 2019

 You can get your weekend in Yorkshire off to a flyer with The Cross Keys Beer Festival in Halifax, which is back for its seventh year with a cracking selection of real ale and gins.
 Got more of a sweet tooth?
 Make a beeline for the Summer Masterclass at York’s Chocolate Story, where you can create your own chocolates to take home and even sip a glass of prosecco.